Counselling for Children and Young People in Hull and East Yorkshire

 Can you tell me about the background and qualifications of your counsellor?

 Amy Mills is a fully qualified and highly experienced counsellor and psychotherapist.
 She holds a Master’s degree in Counselling and Psychotherapy from the University of East London and is accredited by the British Association for Counselling and Psychotherapy (MBACP Accred).
-Amy is also a Certified Cyber Therapist and a Registered Member of the Association for Counselling and Therapy Online (ACTO).
+Amy is also a Certified Cyber Therapist and a Professional Member of the Association for Counselling and Therapy Online (ACTO).
 She has worked for over a decade providing counselling to children and young people aged 6 – 18 in schools and private settings.
 She has also worked extensively with parents, carers and teachers helping them to think about the difficulties children face and how they can best support them.

 Amy is a qualified clinical supervisor, overseeing the practice of other counsellors working with children and young people.
 Since 2019, Amy has been offering counselling, psychotherapy and supervision sessions online and by telephone.
 You can find more information about Amy’s background and experience here.

 Amy holds an enhanced Disclosure and Barring Scheme (DBS) check which you can view on request.